tpmptuvejp/PyVocab/README.md

 # WordPy

-WordPy is a Python-based project designed for handling and manipulating word concepts.
+WordPy is a Python-based project designed for finding and explaining python concepts.
 This repository includes a script for processing words and a JSON file containing word concepts.

 ## Features